top of page

 • Do I need to hire a professional trainer for my Bouvier?

 You SHOULD NOT need to hire private lessons from a professional dog trainer.
 Some people choose to do this as a matter of convenience or due to lack of time.
 It's best to get training soon/early rather than wait even if you hire help.
+The key to a long-lasting and wonderful relationship with your Bouv is to train very regularly and consistently for the first year - that's the best window period for learning you're the boss and to look to you before making their own decisions.
 You should attend Puppy Classes and Basic Obedience with your Bouvier.
 Some people are capable of learning how to train their Bouviers through books and YouTube videos.
+We recommend Leerburg training courses if you use the DIY approach.
 In either situation, the essential ingredient is CONSISTENCY.
 You need to show consistent, positive reinforcement of desired behaviors.
 Bouviers want to please you and never forget the people who show them love/treats.

 • Do Bouviers make good service/therapy dogs?

 It depends on the service/therapy needed and the specific dog.
 Are there Bouviers who are service dogs?
 Yes, absolutely.
 We have had some pups grow into service animals or live with physically handicapped persons.
 We are told they are remarkable in their intuition and gentleness.
 Are there Bouviers who are therapy dogs?
 Yes, definitely!
 Formally and informally, some of our pups have fallen into therapy work.
 It suits their nature to bond tightly to their owner/handlers.
 The lower standards for therapy dogs make this rank more achievable for Bouviers and all other dogs.
 However, not all dogs and not all Bouviers will qualify even to be therapy dogs.
 All dogs are born with certain aptitudes and abilities: herding livestock, police work, military service, cart pulling, nose-work, are some of the Bouvier's fortes.
 A dog with an excellent ability to work in the military may not make the best dog to bring to a classroom of autistic children.
-We breed for companion temperaments: away from Schutzhund, IPO, and protective sports.
+This is why we know the temperament of our lines and recommend different lines for different "jobs" at home.
 Companion dogs will often make great therapy dogs.
 Our litters are very homogenous in temperaments - just like their parents are of similar demeanors as well.
 Beyond these temperament goals, we do not aim to produce service and therapy Bouviers for individuals or training companies.
-Likewise, while we have provided police agencies with Bouviers, these have often been rescues outside of our breeding lines.
-We do not aim to breed and supply Bouviers for protection work.
 We want EXTRAORDINARY BOUVIERS FOR ORDINARY PEOPLE.
 Bouviers aren't the best to be assisting with balance and bearing your weight: pressing down on them from the top.
 Just like all children are not able to be formed into medical doctors, not all dogs can take-on all jobs either.
-We don't believe in temperament testing a puppy, picking it, then handing it to a trainer to mold into the perfect service animal for you.
-We believe professional training programs will provide the patient with a qualified service animal.
+We don't fully ascribe to temperament testing a puppy, picking it, then handing it to a trainer to mold into the perfect service animal for you (or you doing it yourself).
+We believe it works best when a professional training program provides the person in need with a qualified service animal.
 If you examine the tried-and-true, professional, service, animal programs, like Leader Dogs for the Blind, even they cannot select dogs at a mere 6-9 weeks of age.
 Leader Dogs will send a puppy to a puppy trainer for a year and then begin their selection and training.
 Even along the way, dogs will be eliminated and rehomed.

 • Do you have any recommendations for housebreaking my new pup?